fastapi-practices/fastapi_best_architecture/backend/README.md

 >
 > It is recommended to execute under the backend directory, and chmod authorization may be required

-- `pre_start.sh`: Perform automatic database migration and create database tables
+- `pre_start.sh`: Perform automatic database migration

 - `celery-start.sh`: For celery docker script, implementation is not recommended